nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 Storing input data before the connection
 ========================================

-Storing approach before the connection depends on the data type:
+The storing approach before the connection depends on the data type:

 * The relative value data is not stored outside of the connection period.
 * The absolute value data is stored before the connection.